ECE6615WhereIsCharlie/CodeHomework1/README.md

-# Test1
+# Test2
-Changes:
-- Test with 1s between each packet send
-- Put back BROADCAST address
-- Test with only 2 nodes :
-    * sensor sending package
-    * beeper receiving specific packet ID
+Changes(compared to test1):
+- Added a relay node
+- Use TOS_NODE_ID +1 as nodeid expected in the message

 Build instructions
 ==================

-- lightsensor should be built with ID 1
+- lightsensor should be built with ID 3
-- ID doesn't matter for beeper
+- relay should be programmed with ID 2
+- beeper should be programmed with ID 1